Table of Contents

 If you are looking for a competitive course after SPM, STPM might just be the one.

 Equivalent to GCE A-Levels, STPM stands for Sijil Tinggi Persekolahan Malaysia (STPM).
 STPM has several benefits, including being widely accepted by most reputable universities worldwide.
-Without sacrificing cost-efficiency, it offers students a holistic approach to learning that focuses on soft skills.

 At school, you will receive credits from 2 types of assessments: